Belgium national football team: Side activities

 Multiple events were organised for the fans during the squad's peak popularity in the 2010s.
 During the 2014 World Cup qualifiers, a string of interactive events called the Devil Challenges were organised.
 The premise was that small groups of international players would do a favour in return for each of the five comprehensive chores their supporters completed ("colour Belgium red", "gather 500,000 decibels", etc.), all of which were accomplished.
 In June 2013, the Belgian national team's first ever Fan Day attracted over 20,000 supporters; a second was held after the 2014 World Cup.
 On the days of Belgium's 2014 World Cup group matches, large dance events titled Dance with the Devils took place in three Belgian cities.
-This type of happening was repeated during Belgium's Euro 2016 group matches.
+This activity was repeated during Belgium's Euro 2016 group matches.

 Occasionally, the Belgian team directly supported charity.
 Between 1914 and 1941 they played at least five unofficial matches of which the returns were for charitable purposes: two against France, and three against the Netherlands.
-In mid-1986, when the Belgian delegation reached the Mexico World Cup semi-finals, the squad started a project titled Casa Hogar, an idea of delegation leader Michel D'Hooghe.
+In 1986, when the Belgian delegation reached the World Cup semi-finals, the squad started a project titled Casa Hogar, an idea of delegation leader Michel D'Hooghe.
 Casa Hogar is a home for street children in the Mexican industrial city of Toluca, to which the footballers donated part of their tournament bonuses.
 In August 2013, the national team supported four social projects through the charity fund Football+ Foundation, by playing an A-match with a plus sign on the shoulders of their jerseys and auctioning the shirts.

 In the 21st century, several national team players acted up against discrimination.
 In 2002, the national squad held its first anti-racism campaign in which they posed with slogans.
 A home Euro 2012 qualifier was given the theme of respect for diversity in 2010; this UEFA-supported action was part of the European FARE Action Week.
 Ex-Red Devil Dimitri Mbuyu—the first black Belgium player (in 1987)—was engaged as godfather, and other foreign, current, and former footballers who played in the Belgian top division participated.
 In 2018, four national team players spoke up against homophobic violence, in a video clip made by organisation Kick It Out.